 Q: What is fennel tea used for?

-A: Fennel tea may be utilized to address constipation by relaxing the body's digestive muscles, and alleviate some respiratory diseases by acting as an expectorant and eliminating mucus and phlegm.
-This tea may also help babies suffering from colic, promote better sleep and possibly assist with weight loss.
+A: Fennel tea may be utilized to address constipation by relaxing the body's digestive muscles,54 and to alleviate some respiratory diseases by acting as an expectorant that eliminates mucus and phlegm.55,56 This tea may also help babies suffering from colic,57,58 promote better sleep59 and possibly assist with weight loss.60,61,62

 Q: What is fennel tea good for?

 A: Fennel tea can promote numerous health benefits, some of which include:

 Q: Is fennel tea safe during pregnancy?